alv31415/My-Chess/README.md

  * KNIGHT
  * PAWN

  This enum contained 2 `toString()` methods.
 One (`toString()`) is used to print the piece's letter for describing moves.
 For example, if a bishop moves to _e6_, such move would be described as _Be6_.
 The other one (`toFullString()`) is mainly used for testing and "human" printing purposes.
 It returns the full name of the String.
-For example, ` ID.KING.toFullString()` would return `"King"`.
+For example, ` chess23.ID.KING.toFullString()` would return `"chess23.King"`.

- ### COLOUR
+ ### chess23.COLOUR

  Used as a colour identifier for a piece.
 These are:

  * B (a black piece)
  * W (a white piece)

  This enum also contains 2 `toString()` methods, albeit these are barely used (mainly only for tests).
-The most important method is the `not(COLOUR)` method.
+The most important method is the `not(chess23.COLOUR)` method.
 It is used to return the opposite colour to the argument it takes.
-Hence, `COLOUR.not(COLOUR.B) ` would return `COLOUR.W`.
+Hence, `chess23.COLOUR.not(chess23.COLOUR.B) ` would return `chess23.COLOUR.W`.
 This is extremely useful, for example when handling the turn of play, or calculating when a move leads to check.

- ### BOARD
+ ### chess23.BOARD

  Used to contain the dimensions of the board.
 These are determined by 4 constants: